mantoni/hub.js/docs/documentation.md

 #### hub.addFilter(event, function)

 Registers a filter for an event.
-The event may contain \* or \*\* to register a "matcher".
+The event may contain glob style wildcards ("\*" and "\*\*") to subscribe for all matching event.
 The filter must take a `next` function as it's first argument which has to be invoked in order to execute the next filter or to execute the listeners.
 This way, filters registered for the same event name form a chain.
 A second argument (`callback`) can be optionally provided to intercept the completion of an event.
 A custom callback may be passed to `next`.

 #### hub.removeListener(event, function)